RobInLabUJI/ROSLab/README.md

   - ros: `kinetic-ros-core` | `kinetic-ros-base` | `kinetic-robot` | `kinetic-perception` | `kinetic-desktop` | `kinetic-desktop-full` | `melodic-ros-core` | `melodic-ros-base` | `melodic-robot` | `melodic-perception` | `melodic-desktop` | `melodic-desktop-full`
   - build: `catkin_make` | `catkin_build`

-- apt (optional): a list of debian packages to be installed in the docker image
+- apt a list of apt packages to install
-- pip (optional): a list of Python2 packages to be installed in the docker image
+- pip: a list of Python2 packages to install
-- pip3 (optional): a list of Python3 packages to be installed in the docker image
+- pip3: a list of Python3 packages to install
-- source (optional): a list of source packages to be downloaded, compiled, and installed in the docker image
+- source: a list of source code repositories to download, compile, and install
-    - name: name of the package
+    - name: name of the repository
-    - repo: git repository
+    - repo: address of the git repository
-    - depends (optional): list of debian packages with dependencies for this package
+    - depends (optional): list of apt packages with dependencies for this repository
     - build: `cmake` | `catkin_make` | `catkin_build`
-- volume (optional): list of directories to be mounted in the docker image
+- volume: list of directories to be mounted in the docker image
     - host_path: full path in the host
     - container_path: full path in the container
     - options: `ro` | `rw`